What are email reputation pools? (email IPs)

 Our systems use the following data sources, to calculate a reputation score for sent emails:

-Total volume of emails forwarded for delivery;
+Total volume of emails delivered (sent emails);

 Click rate of emails (ie. an human user opens the email and clicks on a link in it);